avalenzo1/AppleRemindersClone/README.md

 ## Note
 This app is undergoing development, so it may have some bugs.

-## Future features
+## Future Features
-Planning on adding google federated sign in to make a smooth transition from all devices.
+I'm planning on adding Google's one-tap sign in to make a smooth transition from all devices.